jeffreyriosjr/jeffrey-alkali-friday/testingJeff.md

 - Latest Safari version both mobile and desktop
 - The site should be tested on most current browsers

 # Homepage
+- [ ] Pop-up modal should alert to very top with contact link & location attached
+- [ ] ‘X’ option should be accessible and functional to close pop-up modal

 ### Navbar